Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-10-routing-this-is-what-you-need-to-know.md

 tags:
   - angular
 ---

 When it comes to routing in Angular, there are some concepts we need to understand.

-In this article, I'm going to break down the following router related topics for you.
+I will break down the following router-related topics in this article for you.

 - Initial router setup
 - Navigating to a route